Haochenlucas/GamingSupervisor/README.md

 ## GamingSupervisor

-Main logic loop and UI
+Program UI and logic controller for the overlay.

 ## Yato.DirectXOverlay

-Overlay library used to graph circles on the screen.
+Library used to produce the overlays and graphics shown on the game screen.